 I hope that these tips will help you design a pretty and functional playroom for your kiddos!

-Caitlyn Waite is an interior designer who lives in Midtown with her husband and three children.
+Caitlyn Waite is an interior designer who lives in Spring Hill with her husband and three children.
 Click here to browse more of her work.